cornerstonejs/cornerstone/README.md

 OHIF/Cornerstone is working with the 3DSlicer project to integrate the two.
 I also expect to implement client side MPR at some point as the browsers seem to be handling large memory much better.

-_Why did you add jQuery as a dependency?_

-Primarily for its custom event handling.
-This is being transitioned out and will be gone for 2.0.0.

 _I would like to contribute code - how do I do this?_

 Fork the repository, make your change and submit a pull request.